1 Drexel Drive

 - Completed ALL Freshman Premed Workshops.
 NOTE: If you need to make-up any meetings from Freshman year, feel free to attend the scheduled meetings for current freshman premeds OR stop by the PM Office to pick-up workshop materials.

-- Downloaded a copy of the "High School Info Form" from the Premed website, completed the form, submitted it to the Premed Office, and kept a copy on a disk so you can print a copy when needed.
+- Downloaded a copy of the "High School Information Form" from the Premed website, completed the form, submitted it to the Premed Office, and kept a copy for your files so you can use it later if necessary.

 What to do in the fall: